fmerizzi/ERA5-to-CERRA-via-Diffusion-Models/README.md

 A dataset containing the necessary data in npy format is freely available on [Kaggle](https://www.kaggle.com/datasets/b27f15b82c97022f246b8e525cf75e55b446fc4734af25e767524f9cb62b3f57)

-The datasets relative to this project are available from the copernicus website, for [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview), [CERRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-cerra-single-levels?tab=form) and [IGRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/insitu-observations-igra-baseline-network?tab=overview).
+The raw data relative to this project are available from the copernicus website, for [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview), [CERRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-cerra-single-levels?tab=form) and [IGRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/insitu-observations-igra-baseline-network?tab=overview).

 The generated data, missing from CERRA, relative to wind speed in the years 2021-2023 is available at [link](https://www.kaggle.com/datasets/fastrmerizivic/diffusion-generated-cerra-wind-speed-2021-2023).
 The data is contained in a npz file which include two arrays, the first with wind speed and the second with the relative timestamps.
 The wind data is given normalized between 0 and 1, for denormalization please refer to the values contained in setup.py.